 The same situation applies to credit cards that have a grace period for payment before charging interest, but of course we don’t recommend charging something to your card that’s worth six times more than your monthly income.

 The Credit Limit Management Measure shouldn’t be a concern when you responsibly handle your finances.
-If you need loan assistance or comparison, check our website to know more about the best bank or licensed money lender in Singapore.
+If you need loan assistance or comparison, check our website to know more about the best bank or financial institutions in Singapore.

 Use our extensive platform to review loan offers without worrying about the safety of your personal information.